EmilJohns1/idatt2105-project-frontend/README.md

 # idatt2105-project-frontend

 For information about how to run the project as a whole, see the full project documentation [here](https://github.com/1Cezzo/idatt2105-project-backend)
+To be able to communicate with the backend of this project using https, you need to create a folder named "certs" in the root directory and store your certificates here.

 ## Frontend setup